mpfr/srcpatch/README.md

 install -c -o root -g bin -m 555  /home/mpfr/srcpatch-6.7-stable/src/srcpatch.sh ... install -c -o root -g bin -m 444  srcpatch.8 ...
 ```

+Besides on the console, the manpage is also available by pointing your browser to `srcpatch-6.7-stable/docs/srcpatch.8.html`.

 ## How to uninstall